 19-year-old found dead in crashed vehicle during Fairfield shooting, robbery response

-FAIRFIELD, Ohio (WXIX) - Fairfield police say they found a 19-year-old man dead inside a crashed vehicle when they responded to a shooting and armed robbery overnight.
+FAIRFIELD, Ohio (WXIX) - A 19-year-old was found dead inside a crashed vehicle as officers responded to a shooting and armed robbery overnight, according to the Fairfield Police Department.

 It happened around 11 p.m.
-Thursday in the area of Symmes Road near McGeevy Drive, behind the Goodwill store off Ohio 4 (Dixie Highway).
+Thursday in the area of Symmes Road near McGreevy Drive, behind the Goodwill store off Ohio 4 (Dixie Highway).

 The crashed car was found in the rear parking lot of the store, police say.